Chester Tramways Company

 Chester Tramways Company operated a horse-drawn tramway service in Chester between 1878 and 1901.

 History

-The Chester Tramways Company was incorporated in 1878 with powers to construct a standard-gauge 2 mi 30 chain tramway from the General Station to Curzon Street in Saltney.
+The Chester Tramways Company was incorporated by the Chester Tramways Act 1878 (41 & 42 Vict. c. clxxiv) with powers to construct a standard-gauge 2 mi 30 chain tramway from the General Station to Curzon Street in Saltney.
 Construction started in 1878 and on 28 May 1879 the route was inspected by Major General Charles Scrope Hutchinson R.E. of the Board of Trade and declared fit for operation.